vijay2181/app-health-monitoring-terraform/README.md

 # Automated Application URL Health Monitoring with Terraform, EC2 & SNS (100% IaC)

-- You wanted to build an automated system that checks the health of a URL and sends alerts if the service is down
+- You wanted to build an automated system that checks the health of a URL for every 15 mins and sends alerts if the service is down
 - if app is down, it must send alert to slack,teams,etc...

 ```